 When state and local law enforcement arrest and book someone into a jail facility for a violation of a state criminal offense, they will generally fingerprint the person.
 The fingerprints are electronically submitted to the state’s fingerprint database, and are then forwarded to the FBI.
 Provided that the person had been previously encountered and fingerprinted by an immigration official, a “match” will register at which time ICE is notified and an ICE officer determines the person’s immigration and criminal status to establish the appropriate immigration enforcement action, if any.
 If the person has not previously been fingerprinted by an immigration official, there will be “no match.”
 In all cases, an ICE or 287(g) designated immigration officer will need to interview the individual to determine the appropriate enforcement action.

 Institutional Hearing and Removal Program

-Institutional Hearing and Removal Program (IHRP) is a collaborative effort between BOP, DHS, EOIR, and the incarcerated criminal alien.
-This effort is designed to expedite the review of any applications and to complete the administrative immigration removal process for the alien inmate, prior to the completion of their criminal sentence.
-The IHRP focuses enforcement efforts on aliens posing the greatest threat to American society – criminals.
+Institutional Hearing and Removal Program (IHRP) is a collaborative effort between BOP, DHS, EOIR, and the incarcerated criminal noncitizens.
+This effort is designed to expedite the review of any applications and to complete the administrative immigration removal process for the noncitizen inmate, prior to the completion of their criminal sentence.
+The IHRP focuses enforcement efforts on noncitizens posing the greatest threat to American society – criminals.